| | | | | |

 Instant Pot Beef Bourguignon

-Beef Bourguignon (Beef Burgundy) is the ultimate beef stew recipe.
-Rich, deliciously tender beef cooked in a rich wine gravy in an Instant Pot
+Beef Bourguignon, or Beef Burgundy, is the ultimate beef stew recipe.
+Tender beef chunks cooked in a rich red wine sauce in an Instant Pot.

 Print Rate